-I have been desperately clinging to this image of the blue Caribbean Sea since getting back from Cuba (to snow!
+I have been clinging to this image of the Caribbean since getting back from Cuba (to snow!
 Thanks for that British weather.).

 It was the kind of trip that makes it hard to answer "how was your holiday?".
 Any and all of the following: Amazing, fascinating, frustrating, hilarious, tipsy, hot.
 I loved it.

 What do you think of when you think about Cuba?
 Well, probably at lease some of your Cuba pictures will feature classic cars.
 That's true.
 I can't even drive and half my photos are of classic cars.
 Leap into a taxi and you've as much chance of getting in a 1927 Ford as a Lada (they're hanging on in there too).